axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-debun.1.md

 - `-t <seconds>`

-    Run {{% param "product.ose" %}} in noninteractive debug mode for `<seconds>`, and automatically exit debug mode after the specified number of seconds.
+    Run {{% param "product.abbrev" %}} in noninteractive debug mode for `<seconds>`, and automatically exit debug mode after the specified number of seconds.